ibiruai/cstrike-superhero-server/README.md

 - [x] Scorpion doesn't hold a target forever, no footsteps with Shift pressed, and minor things like that

 Website: <https://ibiruai.github.io/cstrike-superhero-server/>

+Send `amx_helpfile` to game server console to generate help pages and docs/index.html

 ## What does someone need to run a Counter-Strike 1.6 server with plugins